Labour backs Gary Lineker’s right to attack Sunak’s migrant plan

 The Home Office is reportedly ready to buy former military bases in Lincolnshire and Essex to detain thousands of migrants.
 But senior Tory Sir Edward Leigh has expressed concerns that RAF Scampton – home of 617 Squadron, known as the Dambusters – could become a permanent detention site.

-In addition to attempting to stop Channel migrants, many commentators have suggested the government’s new policy is designed to open a political divide with Labour on the issue before the next election.
+In addition to attempting to stop Channel migrants, many commentators have suggested the government’s new policy is designed to open a political divide with Labour before the next election.

-Ms Cooper said the government’s new initiative would not work.
-She said a future Labour administration would take more effective action against people smugglers and clear the backlog of asylum cases.
+Ms Cooper said the new initiative would not work.
+She said a future Labour government would take more effective action against people smugglers and clear the backlog of asylum cases.

 Join our commenting forum